NDelventhal/InsolvencyAnnouncementsGer/README.md

 ## Data protection and online privacy

 The library scrapes data from the official register of the German justice portal.
-According to the German justice portal the following information on an access of the contents from https://www.insolvenzbekanntmachungen.de is stored for six weeks, before the data is made anonymous and is further solely used for statistical purposes:
+According to the German justice portal the following information on an access of the contents from insolvenzbekanntmachungen.de  is stored for six weeks, before the data is made anonymous and is further solely used for statistical purposes:

 - the name of the file requested
 - the date and time of the request